 There were Amstrad CPC fans who were satisfied with the same “blocky” resolution for their games from that era and Atari 8-bit users who were happy to live with the even coarser 4:1 ratio pixels their GTIA-specific modes required; the “Commodore propaganda” is just in the author’s mind since it seems to extend to other, non-Commodore platforms.

 And we do also need to remember that the MSX2 was released in 1985, the same year that the original Atari ST and Commodore Amiga were released, so the idea that a machine put out three years after the C64 has better graphics shouldn’t come as a surprise to anybody who isn’t terminally stupid.
-But at the same time

 I think the software and the music cartridge could both be totally amazing, but whatever it is, I can practically guarantee it will be a lot better than software for the Commodore 64!